 One-click Unsubscribe gets rid of those mailing lists and promotions you don’t recall signing up for, and Read Receipt Blocking is a more subtle way to prevent people snooping on you than just blocking external images.
 With Read Receipt Blocking you can keep images on without worrying about tracking pixels.

 One of Edison’s headline features is the Assistant, which scans your email and classifies appropriate ones as Travel, Packages, Bill & Receipts or Entertainment so you can get a bird's-eye view of the things that matter to you.
 We’ve seen similar classification and filtering in other mail apps, notably Microsoft’s Outlook and Google’s now-discontinued Inbox, but Edison’s approach is more fun and friendly.

 Or at least, it is when it’s available: it’s only currently designed for US users.
 We’re in the UK and and the Assistant’s Entertainment category found just four concert bookings out of the many hundreds in our Gmail and it didn’t find any emails it considered travel-related at all.
 Annoyingly you can’t remove these Assistant links from the sidebar.

 An interesting alternative

-Edison is a very clever and useful alternative to existing email apps: it’s fast and friendly, the multiple account support is useful, it handles Gmail aliases properly and the customisation options are useful and extensive.
-It’s not perfect just yet, however.
-The Search feature clearly needs a bit more work and the Assistant is effectively useless for non-US users.
+Edison is a very clever, attractive and useful alternative to existing email apps: it’s fast and friendly, the multiple account support is useful, it handles Gmail aliases properly and the customisation options are useful and extensive.
+It’s just a shame that its Assistant doesn’t really work for non-US users.